Where Do You See Yourself in 5 Years?

 Consider what you'd like to have on your resume in five years

-Imagine realistically what you hope your resume will include five years from now.
+Imagine what you hope your resume will include five years from now.
 Things to consider include:

-- Can you grow into a more senior position from this role?
+Can you grow into a more senior position in this role?
 For instance, an assistant manager may be able to become a manager.

 Think about how the role could help your interests develop